zackiles/hypermix/README.md

 ## Configuring Mixes

+Hypermix builds context by processing a `mixes` array, which can be defined in:

+- `hypermix.config.js` (CommonJS)
+- `hypermix.config.ts` (TypeScript - when using Deno)
+- `hypermix.config.json` (JSON)
+- `hypermix.config.jsonc` (JSON with comments)

+If no config file is found, hypermix will use default settings to process your current directory.

-Hypermix builds context by processing a `mixes` array, typically defined in a `hypermix.config.js/ts` (or `.json/c`) file.
-Each object in this array defines a single context-building task.
+Each object in the mixes array defines a single context-building task.
 There are two main ways to configure a mix item, which are mutually exclusive:

 ### 1. Remote Repository Mix